kenny-978/Royal-interior/README.md

     <section id="about">
       <h2>About Us</h2>
-      <p>At Royal Cottons & Interior Deco, we combine creativity with quality materials to give you the best in home and office decoration.</p>
+      <p>At Royal Curtains & Interior Deco, we combine creativity with quality materials to give you the best in home and office decoration.</p>
     </section>

     <section id="contact">